xia-lab/MetaboAnalystR/README.md

 ## Tutorials

 For detailed tutorials on how to use MetaboAnalystR 2.0, please refer to the R package vignettes.
 These vignettes include detailed step-by-step workflows with example data for each of the main MetaboAnalytR 2.0 modules (11), a case-study showcasing the new end-to-end functionality of MetaboAnalystR 2.0, as well as an example that demonstrates the ease of using XCMS and MetaboAnalystR 1.0 for a holisitic metabolomic data analysis (deprecated).
+Note, the functions below work only if the R package vignettes were built.

 Within R:
 ```R